MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/manage-app-protection-governance.md

 ## Administrator roles

-One of the following administration roles are required to see MAPG pages and manage policies and settings:
+One of the following administration roles are required to see MAPG pages or manage policies and settings:

 - Security Administrator
 - Security Reader (read-only)